volkancirik/sprml13-word-embeddings/README.md

 - For english, we used WSJ 120M token corpus as LM corpus, and 1M Penn Treebank Corpus as target corpus.
 They may have coverage problem.
 Use  [seed number]english50.embeddings or [seed number]english50+f.embeddings.
 The first one is extracted without morphologic and ortographic features.
 The second one is extracted with morphologic and ortographic features.

-- A better and generalized version of this repository is at [here](https://github.com/ai-ku/wvec)

 If you use these word embeddings in your work you may want to cite: